tritonmc/triton-website/docs/getting-started/initial-configuration.md

 :::

 ::: warning
-If you're using the BungeeCord network aproach, you must use the same storage configuration on all servers, including on BungeeCord itself.
+If you're using the BungeeCord network approach, you must use the same storage configuration on all servers, including on BungeeCord itself.
 If you fail to do that, translations might not be loaded correctly.
 :::